Deep Brain Stimulation (DBS)

 Follow-up care after DBS surgery

 Your child will return for a follow-up appointment with our DBS team a few weeks following surgery to have the stimulator turned on.
-Follow-up visits in the weeks and months after the device is activated will allow your child’s doctor to adjust the stimulator’s settings in order to find the optimal charge level and pulse timing.
+Follow-up visits in the weeks and months after the device is activated will allow your child’s provider to adjust the stimulator’s settings in order to find the optimal charge level and pulse timing.

 Regular follow-up visits will be needed after that to continue to adjust the stimulator setting and to monitor battery level.
 Most children with dystonia who undergo DBS will continue to take medicine for dystonia, but the dosage will be adjusted over time to achieve the best effect and reduction of symptoms.